miladfarca/blog-posts/1-changing-the-content-of-executable-binaries.md

 #### Objective
-In this blog we are going to see how an executable binary file can be edited using native tools on most Linux distributions.
+In this blog we are going to see how an executable binary file can be edited using common tools on most Linux distributions.

 #### What you need
 ```text